Laboratory applications of principles covered in CHEM 103.

 This course meets the All-University Core Curriculum (AUCC) requirements for Biological/Physical Sciences (Category 3A) and is approved under gtPathways in the content area of Natural and Physical Sciences with Lab (GT-SC1).

-CHEM 103 (Chemistry in Context (GT-SC2) or concurrent registration.
+CHEM 103 (Chemistry in Context (GT-SC2)) or concurrent registration or CHEM 107 (Fundamentals of Chemistry (GT-SC2)) or concurrent registration.

 CHEM 104 materials and equipment kit is required for this course and is only available from the CSU Bookstore.
 The custom-designed supply kit costs approximately $275 and is required to complete the lab experiments in this course.
 Please visit the bookstore website prior to the start of the semester to purchase the kit.